-There was a two-column picture and bio of H. F. Alexander, who was described as 'the monarch of Pacific shipping.'
-The bio told how the panic of 1893 wrecked the Alexander family's fortune, and he, a lad of 14, headed for the Tacoma waterfront and obtained a job as longshoreman for Dodwell, Carlill & Co.
-Alexander, became checker, clerk, wharf agent, and finally took over the old Commercial Dock in Tacoma.
+There were a two-column picture and bio of H. F. Alexander, who was described as 'the monarch of Pacific shipping.'
+The bio told how the panic of 1893 wrecked the Alexander family's fortune, and he, a lad of 14, headed for the Tacoma waterfront and obtained a job as a longshoreman for Dodwell, Carlill & Co.
+Alexander became checker, clerk, wharf agent, and finally took over the old Commercial Dock in Tacoma.

 In the first editorial in the first number of the TMD, nearly 30 years ago, Corbet said: The purpose of the publication was 'solely to serve the maritime interests of Seattle and other Pacific Northwest ports now well launched on a new and greater epoch of growth and activity.'

 Corbet, known as the 'Sage of the Waterfront' by his many friends in the shipping industry, died 18 May 1944, at his home in Tacoma, age 67 years.